renderedtext/admin_view/README.md

 	$ bundle exec rails g admin_view User --search_by name_or_email

-The `--search_by` option is not required - if you don't pass it, the form template will come out commented out.
-However, it's useful most of the time, and you can use any meta_search-compatible expression to search in string or text fields.
+The `--search_by` option is not required.
+However, it's useful most of the time, and you can use any ransack-compatible expression to search in string or text fields.

 Other options available are: